thinkier/pico-boot/README.md

 # pico-serial
 Connect to a pico over serial with some helper features.

+Currently only supports windows.

 # Usage
 ```
-Usage: pico-boot.exe [<port>] [-l] [-a]
+Usage: pico-serial.exe [<port>] [-l] [-b]

 Send all (or some of) your connected pico into bootloader mode!

 Positional Arguments:
-  port              send a specific rp2040 device into bootloader mode,
-                    identified by its port
+  port              the rp2040's port, if unspecified the application will
+                    automatically connect to the only rp2040 device detected

 Options:
   -l, --list        list all connected rp2040 devices
-  -a, --all         send all connected rp2040 devices into bootloader mode
+  -b, --bootloader  send the rp2040 device into bootloader mode
   --help            display usage information
 ```